Table of Contents

 89:2.5 The idea of confession and forgiveness early appeared in primitive religion.
 Men would ask forgiveness at a public meeting for sins they intended to commit the following week.
 Confession was merely a rite of remission, also a public notification of defilement, a ritual of crying "unclean, unclean!"
 Then followed all the ritualistic schemes of purification.
 All ancient peoples practiced these meaningless ceremonies.
 Many apparently hygienic customs of the early tribes were largely ceremonial.

 89:3.1 Renunciation came as the next step in religious evolution; fasting was a common practice.
-Soon it became the custom to forego many forms of physical pleasure, especially of a sexual nature.
+Soon it became the custom to forgo many forms of physical pleasure, especially of a sexual nature.
 The ritual of the fast was deeply rooted in many ancient religions and has been handed down to practically all modern theologic systems of thought. *

 89:3.2 Just about the time barbarian man was recovering from the wasteful practice of burning and burying property with the dead, just as the economic structure of the races was beginning to take shape, this new religious doctrine of renunciation appeared, and tens of thousands of earnest souls began to court poverty.
 Property was regarded as a spiritual handicap.
 These notions of the spiritual dangers of material possession were widespreadly entertained in the times of Philo and Paul, and they have markedly influenced European philosophy ever since.